Make-School-Labs/tip-calc/README.md

 - `getElementById('bill')` - `<input id="bill" value="10.00">`
 - `getElementById('tip')` - `<input id="tip" value="15">`

-With these references, your JS code can access the HTML elements and get values from the inputs and set the content they display.
+With these references, your JS code can access the HTML elements and get values from the inputs and set the content of the div.

 ### Events

 Events are things that happen in your program.
-If you want your program to react to changes you probably need an action that is listening for those changes.
+If you want your program to react to changes you need an action to listen for those changes.

 Events can come from the mouse, the keyboard, the browser, user input, and almost anywhere else.